MydonSolutions/ata_antenna_weights_binary/README.md

 A rather rushed solution for the binary storage of complex Antenna-Weights for use at the ATA.

-The binary file contents is as follows:
+The binary file content is as follows:

 Byte Offset | Vector Length | Element C Data Type	| Description -|-|-|-